ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 that it would be clearer to just talk about protocol messages.]

-The collect protocol is an iterative procedure driven by the collector and parameterized by a PAParam.
+The collect protocol is an iterative procedure driven by the collector and parameterized by a PDAParam.
 At a high level, it proceeds as follows.
-First, the collector initializes local per-protocol state using the corresponding PAParam.
+First, the collector initializes local per-protocol state using the corresponding PDAParam.
 This state object has the following member functions:

-- CreateRequest(): Creates a PACollectReq object, defined below, that is sent to the leader to complete one iteration of the protocol.
+- CreateRequest(): Creates a PDACollectReq object, defined below, that is sent to the leader to complete one iteration of the protocol.
 Along with any protocol-specific parameters, the message specifies a time interval `[batch_start, batch_end)` that determines the batch of reports to be aggregated.
-It must be that `batch_end - batch_start >= PAParam.batch_window` and `batch_start` and `batch_end` are multiples of `PAParam.batch_window`.
+It must be that `batch_end - batch_start >= PDAParam.batch_window` and `batch_start` and `batch_end` are multiples of `PDAParam.batch_window`.

 ~~~
 struct {
-  PATaskID task_id;
+  PDATaskID task_id;
   uint64 batch_start; // The beginning of the batch in UNIX time.
   Uint64 batch_end;   // The end of the batch in UNIX time (exclusive).
-  PAProto proto;
+  PDAProto proto;
-  select (PACollectReq.proto) {
+  select (PDACollectReq.proto) {
     case prio: PrioCollectReq;
     case hits: HitsCollectReq;
   }
-} PACollectReq;
+} PDACollectReq;
 ~~~

-- Update(resp: PACollectResp): Consumes an opaque PACollectResp object, defined below, that is received from the leader in response to a PACollectReq.
+- Update(resp: PDACollectResp): Consumes an opaque PDACollectResp object, defined below, that is received from the leader in response to a PDACollectReq.

 ~~~
 struct {
-  PATaskID task_id;
+  PDATaskID task_id;
-  PAProto proto;
+  PDAProto proto;
-  PAOutputShare leader_share;
+  PDAOutputShare leader_share;
   opaque encrypted_helper_share;
-} PACollectResp;
+} PDACollectResp;
 ~~~

 - Finished(): Returns a boolean indicating indicating whether or not the collection